River Wharfe

 The River Wharfe (/hwɔːrf/ WHORF) is a river in Yorkshire, England originating within the Yorkshire Dales National Park.
 For much of its middle course it is the county boundary between West Yorkshire and North Yorkshire.
 Its valley is known as Wharfedale.

 The watercourse first becomes known as the River Wharfe at the confluence of Greenfield Beck and Oughtershaw Beck at Beckermonds.
 Flowing initially through Langstrothdale, it then passes by, or in some cases through, Kettlewell, Grassington, Bolton Abbey, Addingham, Ilkley, Burley-in-Wharfedale, Otley, Wetherby and Tadcaster.
 It then flows into the River Ouse near Cawood.
 The section of the river from its source to around Addingham is in Upper Wharfedale and has a very different character to the river downstream.

 The Wharfe is 104.6 km long (before it joins the Ouse), making it the 21st longest river in Britain.
 It is a public navigation from the weir at Tadcaster to its junction with the Ouse near Cawood and is tidal from Ulleskelf to the Ouse.

 Etymology

-The name 'Wharfe', at least in its present form, derives from the Old Norse hverfi meaning 'to turn'.
-However, this was likely influenced by a preceding Brittonic name, derived from the obscure element *werβ (related to Middle Welsh gweryn, 'liquid').
+The name Wharfe, at least in its present form, derives from the Old Norse hverfi meaning 'a bend, crook, turn', a name implying that the river was winding.
+However, this Old Norse form was probably adapted from an earlier name: a Roman altar found in Ilkley is inscribed "VERBEIAE SACRUM" ('sacred to Verbeia') and apparently refers to the River Wharfe (personified as a goddess).
+The proto-Indo-European root *wer-, relating to turning or twisting, readily picked up a -b- extension to yield words such as Latin verbena, English warp, and their cognates, which displeases those who believe the name was created in a Celtic language.
+Hence Patrick Sims-Williams's association of the name with Old Irish ferb ('cattle') and Andrew Breeze's case for a meaning 'powerful striker'.